tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   used by reactors for service discovery, message targeting, or other features.

-- Replace the existing/legacy handshake protocol with Noise.
+- Replace the existing/legacy handshake protocol with [Noise](http://www.noiseprotocol.org/noise.html).

-By default, this project will take advantage of TCP-based transport protocols within libp2p, but QUIC will be available as an option.
-Mixed networks are unlikely to be supported, certainly in the initial release, but perhaps at any point.
+This project will initially use the TCP-based transport protocols within libp2p.
+QUIC is also available as an option that we may implement later.
+We will not support mixed networks in the initial release, but will revisit that possibility later if there is a demonstrated need.

 ### Upgrade and Compatibility

-Because the routers and all current P2P code is in `internal` packages and not part of the public API, the only changes to the public API surface area of Tendermint will be different configuration file options, replacing the current P2P options with options relevant
+Because the routers and all current P2P libraries are `internal` packages and not part of the public API, the only changes to the public API surface area of Tendermint will be different configuration file options, replacing the current P2P options with options relevant